Rapptz/discord.py/docs/api.rst

         The system message denoting that a new member has joined a Guild.

+.. class:: ActivityType

+    Specifies the type of :class:`Activity`.
+This is used to check how to interpret the activity itself.

+    .. attribute:: unknown

+        An unknown activity type.
+This should generally not happen.
+    .. attribute:: playing

+        A "Playing" activity type.
+    .. attribute:: streaming

+        A "Streaming" activity type.
+    .. attribute:: listening

+        A "Listening" activity type.
+    .. attribute:: watching

+        A "Watching" activity type.

 .. class:: VoiceRegion

     Specifies the region a voice server belongs to.